jaijain96/k8s_experiments/notes/kubernetes-components.md

-While the other addons are not strictly required, all Kubernetes clusters should have `Cluster DNS`, as many examples rely on it. `Cluster DNS` is a DNS server, in addition to the other DNS server(s) in your environment, which serves DNS records for Kubernetes services.
-Containers started by Kubernetes automatically include this DNS server in their DNS searches.
+While the other addons are not strictly required, all Kubernetes clusters should have `Cluster DNS`, as many examples rely on it. `Cluster DNS` is a DNS server, in addition to the other DNS server(s) in your environment, which serves DNS records for Kubernetes services. `Container`s started by Kubernetes automatically include this DNS server in their DNS searches.
 **Doubt here: how is the `Cluster DNS` service implemented?
 Is it also running as a `Container` in a `Pod`?
 Are these deployed on various `Node`s in the